apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

-# Gluon: from experiment to deployment, an end to end example
+# Gluon: from experiment to deployment, an end to end tutorial

 ## Overview
 MXNet Gluon API comes with a lot of great features, and it can provide you everything you need: from experimentation to deploying the model.
 In this tutorial, we will walk you through a common use case on how to build a model using gluon, train it on your data, and deploy it for inference.
+This tutorial covers training and inference in Python, please continue to [C++ inference part](https://github.com/apache/incubator-mxnet/tree/master/docs/tutorials/c++/mxnet_cpp_inference_tutorial.md) after you finish.

 Let's say you need to build a service that provides flower species recognition.
 A common problem is that you don't have enough data to train a good model.
 In such cases, a technique called Transfer Learning can be used to make a more robust model.
 In Transfer Learning we make use of a pre-trained model that solves a related task, and was trained on a very large standard dataset, such as ImageNet.
 ImageNet is from a different domain, but we can utilize the knowledge in this pre-trained model to perform the new task at hand.